medic/cht-docs/content/en/apps/guides/data/analytics/setup.md

 npm install
 ```

+{{% alert title="Note" %}}
+The first time you run the commands from any of the sections below it will need to download many Docker images and will take a while.
+You'll know it's done when you see `#8 DONE 0.0s` and you are returned to the command line.
+Be patient!
+{{% /alert %}}

 ### Sample CouchDB data
 This setup involves starting Logstash, PostgreSQL, PostgREST, DBT, and CouchDB.
 Sample fake data is generated for CouchDB.